General

 The following shall be done by the company for reporting the issue of shares:

 – While the Form is being forwarded, the Authorised Dealer will enclose a Report pertaining to KYC on the foreign investor.
-It shall also be noted that along with the Part A, the following documents has to be attached by the company, namely:
+It shall also be noted that along with Part A, the following documents has to be attached by the company, namely:

-(a) all the requirements of the Companies Act, have been complied with along with,
+(a) all the requirements of the Companies Act have been complied with, along with,

 Both the above-stipulated reports should be submitted to the concerned Regional Officer of RBI under whose jurisdiction the registered office of the company is situated.

-It should also be noted that the above mentioned 3 stage reporting mechanism has to be followed wherever there is the inflow of funds in the form of foreign investment through any of the following channels:
+It should also be noted that the above-mentioned 3-stage reporting mechanism has to be followed wherever there is the inflow of funds in the form of foreign investment through any of the following channels:

 – normal banking channels or